-2021 is the 150th anniversary of the opening of the channel between Portage Lake and Lake Michigan and also the the naming of the Village of Onekama.
+2021 marked the 150th anniversary of the opening of the channel between Portage Lake and Lake Michigan and also the naming of the Village of Onekama.

 “OneKama OneFifty” CELEBRATION

 150 years ago, Onekama, Michigan had its start.
 The wildly fascinating story of “The Cut” is the iconic and life-altering event that shaped Onekama.
 The local homesteaders, tired of their conflict with the Porter Lumber Milling Company whose dam at Portage Creek flooded their farmland, took matters literally into their own hands.
 Illegally hand digging a small trench from Lake Michigan to Portage Lake to lower the lake to its original depth, the

-of activities and events based on the 150 year anniversary, “OneKama OneFifty” will celebrate the Portage Lake Channel and the village of Onekama.
-Activities will feature boat races and water recreation events, historical tours
+of activities and events based on the 150 year anniversary, “OneKama OneFifty” celebrated the Portage Lake Channel and the village of Onekama.
+Activities featured boat races and water recreation events, historical tours